Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

 First stage: Advance assignments

-Submit the following advance assignments to the Sibelius Academy via Studyinfo portal no later than 27 January 2021 (at 3pm EET):
+Submit the following advance assignments via Studyinfo portal no later than 25 January 2023 (at 3pm EET):

-- The accepted formats are mp3, mp4 (video: H.264 or x.264 codec, audio: AAC), and pdf which can include a hyperlink to a website
+- The accepted formats are mp3, mp4 (video: H.264 or x.264 codec, audio: AAC).
+Note!
+Links to Youtube/Vimeo or other than the mentioned file formats are not accepted.

 2) Project description form

-- The portfolio must include a completed project description form.
+- The portfolio must include a completed project description form presenting on the writing each of the works you show excerpts of in the portfolio.
 The form must include unambiguous information about your role and responsibilities and other participants’ roles in the production of the material.
 You are also required to describe the significance of the material in your artistic production.

 - [Project description form]

-3) CV, detailing your background education and musical education, your artistic work to date, your work experience and your hobbies related to music technology
+4) CV, detailing your background education and musical education, your artistic work to date, your work experience and your hobbies related to music technology.

 - Write a plan of not more than two A4 pages for the final project of your Master’s studies